shzlw/poli/docs/user-management.md

 ## System Role

-Admin
+#### Admin
 * Manage dashboards
 * Manage datasources
 * Manage users

-Developer
+#### Developer
 * Manage dashboards
 * Manage datasources
-* Manage only viewer role users
+* Manage only users in Viewer Role

-Viewer
+#### Viewer
-* Have access to dashboards
+* Access dashboards

 ## Group

-Group is used to control the access level to dashboards for Viewer user.
-Dashboards can be assigned to Group so the users who belong to that group will have access.
+> Group is used to control the access level to dashboards for Viewer user.
+Dashboards can be assigned to Group so the users in Viewer Role who belong to that group can have access.

-For example
+For example:

 * User u1 belongs to Group g1
 * User u2 belongs to Group g2
 * Dashboard d1 is assigned to Group g1